gdwnldsKSC/hydrairc/Readme.md

 * The original author has learnt much about software development doesn't like working the codebase.

-September 2022:
+September/October 2022:

-Updates to libXML and Visual Studio 2008 build compatibility/instructions provided by gdwnldsKSC
+Many updates and changes, future fixes, core library updates, cleanup, beginning IPv6 work, etc See CHANGES.TXT for details!
+- gdwnldsKSC

 ## Code